airbytehq/airbyte/README.md

 Airbyte takes security issues very seriously.
 If you have any concerns about Airbyte or believe you have uncovered a vulnerability, please get in touch via the e-mail address security@airbyte.io.
 In the message, try to provide a description of the issue and ideally a way of reproducing it.
 The security team will get back to you as soon as possible.

 Note that this security address should be used only for undisclosed vulnerabilities.
 Dealing with fixed issues or general questions on how to use the security features should be handled regularly via the user and the dev lists.
-Please report all security problems to us before disclosing them publicly.
+Please report any security problems to us before disclosing it publicly.

 ## License